 I’ve embedded the video of the song because I really wanted to share with all of you its wonderful images of a rain-drenched Bombay in the ’70s when it was, presumably, still a glorious, beautiful city where one could walk for a few minutes on a street without getting smacked in the face by a ton of smog and pollution.
 The video, shot in South Bombay, includes such landmarks as Flora Fountain (a very brief glimpse) and the Rajabai Tower of Bombay University, all British-era (and now Heritage) architecture.

-When Moushumi Chatterjee, the actress in the song, walks along Marine Drive, teetering on the edge of the promenade wall, I am reminded of days long gone but never forgotten.
+When Moushumi Chatterjee, the actress in the song, walks along Marine Drive, teetering on the edge of the promenade wall, I am reminded of days gone but never forgotten.
 For those unfamiliar with Indian movies, the gawky guy in the video is Amitabh Bachchan, Bollywood’s best-known star (not the greatest actor, in my opinion, although I’m sure there are many Indians who’ll disagree.)

 Rimjhim Gire Saawan